 One of the reasons the industry is fairer than 10 or 15 years ago is the industry has evolved.
-Third party auditors are used by legit websites to assure fairness and security.
-Technical Systems Testing is an example of a company hired by the trustworthy online casinos to independently audit their website’s performance.
+Third-party auditors are used by legit websites to assure fairness and security.
+Technical Systems Testing is an example of a company hired by trustworthy online casinos to independently audit their website’s performance.

 Online Gaming Communities